abbamediabanner

 I'm revolting.
 Not in the way you're probably thinking.
 Rather, my revolt is a protest -- against postmodernism.
 Postmodernism -- which is directing our current social thought and condition, should disturb us deeply, because its definition above is a very real dynamic for most people.
 Its precepts dictate scripted and unreasoned responses to information.
 Post-modern thought is eroding the depth and joy of life on many levels.

-With its widely unknown definition, postmodernism has quietly seeped into virtually every aspect of our society: fine-arts, faith, media, education, government, and more.
+With its widely unknown definition, postmodernism has quietly seeped into virtually every aspect of our society: fine-arts, faith, media, education, government, social interaction, and more.
 Postmodernism is like natural gas.
 Natural gas has no odor or color.
 When there is a gas leak, the odor we smell has been artificially induced by the gas company, simply so we will recognize the leak.
 Otherwise, natural gas in its purest form creeping into a building can kill life, by displacing the oxygen in the body.
 The analogy is fitting, whereas postmodern thought is silently and rapidly asphyxiating our well being in every sense -- both socially, as well as individually, -- largely because we have not known what it is, nor that it is even there --affecting us.
 It's an elusive thing.
+But it is very much disconnecting us from each other, and reality.

 gas